 - 5.4.
-Although the CEO has delegated the management and monitoring of H&S across the Trust to other members of staff.
-It is clearly understood by everyone concerned that the delegation of certain duties does not relieve the Chief Executive Officer from the overall responsibilities for H&S across the Trust. - 5.5.
-The Director of Operations is responsible at a Trust-wide level for leading on Health & Safety Assurance. - 5.6.
-At an individual academy level, the Principals/Headteacher's are the nominated leads. - 5.7.
+Although the CEO has delegated the management and monitoring of Health & Safety across the Trust to other members of staff.
+It is clearly understood by everyone concerned that the delegation of certain duties does not relieve the Chief Executive Officer from the overall responsibilities for Health & Safety across the Trust. - 5.5.
+The Chief Operations Officer is responsible at a Trust-wide level for leading on Health & Safety Assurance. - 5.6.
+At an individual Academy level, the Principals/Headteacher are the nominated leads. - 5.7.
 The Health & Safety Manager assists all of the above in fulfilling their respective roles.